SewoongLee/mineCEraft/mineCEraft/benchmarks/formatting.md

 python reformat_benchmarks.py
 ```

 Use **reformat_benchmarks.py** for formatting.
+Update it if there are bugs.
 It handles single- and multi-turn benchmarks and preserves all content (no re-serialization of numbers or strings).